A Simple Guide to Architecture and Construction Terms

 Consultant – primary: A consultant, often the architect, whose responsibilities include direction and coordination of the work of specialist consultants.
 The primary consultant is in contract with the client.

-Consultant – secondary: A secondary consultant provides specialist input under the direction and coordination of the primary consultant and is contracted directly with the client.
+Consultant – secondary: A secondary consultant provides specialist input under the primary consultant’s direction and contracts directly with the client.

-Consultant – specialist: A specialist consultant focuses on a particular area of expertise.
-They contribute to specific parts of the project rather than the entire design.
-When engaged, they usually become either a secondary consultant or a subconsultant.
+Consultant – specialist: A specialist consultant focuses on a specific area of expertise and contributes to particular parts of the project.
+They usually act as a secondary consultant or subconsultant when engaged.

-Consultant – subconsultant: A subconsultant works under the direction and coordination of the primary consultant.
-They are contracted with the primary consultant rather than the client.
+Consultant – subconsultant: A subconsultant works under the primary consultant’s direction and coordination.
+The primary consultant contracts them, not the client.

-Contingency sum: A contingency sum is a portion of the budget set aside for unexpected costs that may arise during a project.
-It can be included in the contract or held outside it for unforeseen matters.
+Contingency sum: A contingency sum sets aside part of the budget to cover unexpected costs.
+The sum can be included in the contract or held separately for unforeseen matters.

-Contingency sum – design: The design contingency is an allowance in the project budget for unknown or unresolved costs during the early design phase.
+Contingency sum – design: The design contingency is an allowance in the project budget.
+This is for unknown or unresolved costs during the early design phase.
 This sum is typically larger early on and decreases as the design develops.

 Contract documents: Contract documents include all written documents that form the contract between the owner and the contractor.
 This includes agreements, special conditions, drawings, specifications,, and any other relevant documentation.

-Contract price: The contract price is the total amount, including GST, that the owner agrees to pay the contractor.
+Contract price: In a building project, the contract price is the total amount, including GST, that the owner agrees to pay the contractor.

 Contractor: A contractor is the building professional responsible for executing the construction work.